Cottage cheese dumplings with semolina, coated in sugary breadcrumbs – Romanian papanasi fierti.

-- When the water is boiling, turn the heat down to medium-low.
+- Cook dumplings: When the water is boiling, turn the heat down to medium-low.
 Place all the dumplings into the pot.
 They will sink to the bottom of the pan, so take a slotted spoon and go under the dumplings to prevent them from sticking to the pot.
 After a few minutes, the dumplings will come up.
 Cover the pan and simmer gently for about 5 minutes.
-Turn off the heat and let the dumplings in the hot water for another 5 minutes.
+Then, turn off the heat and let the dumplings in hot water for another 5 minutes.

-- Remove with a slotted spoon, drain shortly in a sieve and roll each dumpling in the breadcrumb mixture.
+- Coat with breadcrumbs: Remove dumplings with a slotted spoon, drain them in a sieve and roll each dumpling in the breadcrumb mixture.
 Serve warm as they are or topped with some runny jam.